SandraReal18/CovidMap/README.md

   return calculateBasedOnAffectedCases(comunidad, data);
 };
 ```
-- To create the circles we have created the constant _updateChart_.
-It paints the circles in each community with the scaled radius thanks to the two functions that we have created previously. (with the help of Álvaro Jiménez Balmisa) (_index.ts_)
+- To update the graph when the buttons are clicked for this we have implemented the following function (with the help of Álvaro Jiménez Balmisa) (_index.ts_)
 ```typescript
 const updateChart = (data: any[]) => {
   svg.selectAll("circle").remove();